 There is no blueprint for this work.
 If there were, this post wouldn’t be necessary.
 My job wouldn’t be necessary.
 But there are some clear next first steps that we can take:

-Acknowledge this country’s foundational and continued history of racism and imperialism and our relationship to it.
+Acknowledge this country’s foundational and continued history of racism and imperialism and the ways that we perpetuate and benefit from it.

 Learn and share whose ancestral lands you are privileged to stand on and—if they are no longer there—learn and share why that is.
-If your organization’s mission is to solve a problem produced or sustained in part or entirely by racism, s-p-e-l-l out the connection so that others understand.
+If our organization’s mission is to solve a problem produced or sustained in part or entirely by racism, we need to s-p-e-l-l out the connection so that others understand.
 This might seem simple, but it’s more easily said than done and takes more bravery and consistency than you think.
-Thought-leaders in the nonprofit sector are getting quite comfortable talking about diversity, equity, and inclusion but utter words like “racism,” “white supremacy,” and “social justice,” and people start to get nervous.
+We at FoodCorps are pretty comfortable talking about equity, diversity, and inclusion but utter words like “racism,” “white supremacy,” and “social justice,” and people start to get nervous.
 Naysayers will try to convince you that naming this history is somehow more divisive than the people who actually created and continue to sustain the divisions.
 But talking about “DEI” cannot be a substitute for talking about racism.
 The first step toward undoing oppression is to name it and make it visible—not tiptoeing around it with words that soften the truth.

 Learn and share the full impact that racism has had on white people both economically and psychologically.